Jones3D-The-Infernal-Engine/Unreleased-level-Shambala-Waterworks/README.md

 # NPCs
 - Ice boss (x1) : Confirmed as enemy
 - Ice monster (x?) : Uncertain but very probable as enemy
-- Ice butterfly (x?) : Uncertain but very probable as neutral
+- Ice butterfly (x?) : Uncertain but probable as neutral
+- Spider (x?) : Uncertain but possible as enemy
 - Soviet infantry (x?) : Confirmed as enemy
-- Shambala holy woman (young) : Confirmed as friend
+- Shambala holy woman (young only) : Confirmed as friend (cutscene)

 # Level scripts infos